 The unique flora and fauna

 Our knowledge about birds, flowers and, to be honest, most living things in the nature, is limited, but we have read enough to know it’s pretty unique here in Greece.
 We have collected a little information for you about this topic, more can be found on the net and of course in books.
-For plants, this book is the best we’ve seen.
+For plants, is the best we’ve seen.
 Recommended!

 The photos, however, are our own, and if they show something of this uniqueness, it’s just pure luck.